Let me guess…

 Tickle your brain to make writing fun.

-The difference between good and great bloggers is your inner critic.
+The difference between a good and great writer is your inner critic.
 As Mike Monday says:

 “A good producer and a great producer have the same number of ideas — some good, some great.
 But a great producer will know the difference.”